Winslow, Arkansas

 Winslow (formerly Summit Home) is a city in southern Washington County, Arkansas, United States.
-The population was 391 at the 2010 census.
+The population was 365 as of the 2020 census.
 It is part of the Northwest Arkansas region.

 History

 A stagecoach stop for many years, the community now known as Winslow first received a post office on December 11, 1876, known as Summit Home.
 The town grew significantly upon completion of the Winslow Tunnel, which allowed the St. Louis – San Francisco Railway (Frisco) to run through the steep Boston Mountains of south Washington County.
-The town was renamed to Winslow on August 3, 1881 in honor of Edward F. Winslow, president of the Frisco Railroad.
+The town was renamed to Winslow on August 3, 1881, in honor of Edward F. Winslow, president of the Frisco Railroad.
 The town became a somewhat resort town for its picturesque peaks at the end of the 19th century, drawing many wealthy from the Fort Smith area to summer there.
 It was incorporated on February 17, 1905.